-One project is implemented for setting up the IT infrastructure for the NAGiS, developing a methodology for the assessment of climate change impacts and sectoral vulnerabilities, and feeding in large amounts of data into the system.
-The project promotor will also be responsible for maintaining and operating the system in the future.
+One project was implemented for setting up the IT infrastructure for the NAGiS, developing a methodology for the assessment of climate change impacts and sectoral vulnerabilities, and feeding in large amounts of data into the system.
+The project promotor was also responsible for maintaining and operating the system in the future.

-Two of the projects within Component 1 focus on specific sectors: agriculture (arable cultivation, grassland management), forestry and related ecosystem services; and public health, tourism and critical infrastructure, both of them providing sector-specific information to the NAGiS.
-Another project analyses the inclusion of social and economic indicators in the climate models.
-The socioeconomic processes in Hungary up to 2050 are projected using models focusing on demographic and economic development.
+Two of the projects within Component 1 focused on specific sectors: agriculture (arable cultivation, grassland management), forestry and related ecosystem services; and public health, tourism and critical infrastructure, both of them providing sector-specific information to the NAGiS.
+Another project analysed the inclusion of social and economic indicators in the climate models.
+The socioeconomic processes in Hungary up to 2050 were projected using models focusing on demographic and economic development.

-The fifth project in this component has the specific aim of improving and developing further climate projections for Hungary.
+The fifth project in this component had the specific aim of improving and developing further climate projections for Hungary.

 Component 2: Local climate change adaptation capacity building

 Development of a National Climate Adaptation Network (CLIM-NET/HUN)